scholarslab/praxis/tutorials/bash/index.md

 ## <code>pwd</code>

 First, type <code>pwd</code> .
+(Here and throughout the rest of the tutorial, always ignore trailing punctuation when commands are given inline - just type text in bold red).
 This stands for "present working directory."
-Basically, this command tells you where you are in the file path.
+This command just tells you where you are in the file path.
 When you hit enter, you'll probably see something like "Users/yourname".
-This just means that you've stared out in the home directory for your user account.
+This just means that you've started out in the home directory for your user account.
 Don't worry too much about learning the whole Mac file structure from the start - you learn it organically over time.
 Think of
-<code>pwd</code> as a way to _get your bearings_, as it were - when I sit down at a
+<code>pwd</code> as a way to get your bearings - when I sit down at a
 terminal, this is usually the first thing I type.

 ## <code>ls</code>